Botany 2000

 Botany 2000 is the name for a scientific program, organized under the auspices of UNESCO.
-While a similar UNESCO program, ASOMPS, focus on promotion of collaboration and co-operation between scientists in Asia, Botany 2000 is composed of activities in Asia and Africa.
+While a similar UNESCO program, ASOMPS, focuses on the promotion of collaboration and co-operation between scientists in Asia, Botany 2000 is composed of activities in Asia and Africa.
 Activities in Europe are confined to support of herbaria in countries in transition and reconstruction e.g. Georgia.

 The Botany 2000 program was accepted by the UNESCO General Conference in 1989.

 Activities in Africa and Asia subsume activities in predecessor networks such as the: